-The students will complete five days of marine education and training between their arrival on Nosy Be on the Sunday morning and their departure the following Friday afternoon to start their journey home.
+The students will complete five days of marine education and training between their arrival on Nosy Be on Friday afternoon and their departure the following Thursday morning to start their journey home.
 These five days are structured according to the options selected for the week; Reef Ecology Course (with practicals by either diving or snorkeling), SSI Open Water or Dive Referral (see sections below).
+All participants will visit the marine protected area, Nosy Tanikely, on Wednesday and participate in a snorkeling trip.